About autism

 • Offer fewer tasks with more opportunities to practise.
 This helps children to learn tasks and may be more helpful than offering many tasks with little opportunity to practise.

-• Help them with one to one attention.
+• Help them by using one-to-one attention.

 • Provide lots of opportunities for students to work together.
 Children with and without autism can get to know each other and build friendships through working together.
 Students can also learn through watching others.
 Consider ways in which you can facilitate a child’s interactions with others in a group.
 See AllPlay Learn's peer mediation and group work page for tips on this.